 Unlike other women, Nandita knew it wasn’t normal and decided that she won’t let it go for the fear of embarrassment.
-She decided to consult Dr. Payal Chaudhary, Consultant, Obstetrics and Gynaecology at Sitaram Bhartia Hospital in Delhi.
+She decided to consult Dr Panchampreet Kaur, Consultant, Obstetrics and Gynaecology at Sitaram Bhartia Hospital in Delhi.

-Nandita discussed her urine problem with Dr. Payal describing all the symptoms she had been experiencing since her delivery.
+Nandita discussed her urine problem with Dr Panchampreet describing all the symptoms she had been experiencing since her delivery.

-After hearing about her condition, Dr. Payal knew Nandita was experiencing urinary incontinence but decided to examine her more.
+After hearing about her condition, Dr Panchampreet knew Nandita was experiencing urinary incontinence but decided to examine her more.

 Urinary Incontinence – How is it diagnosed?

-Based on her symptoms, Dr. Payal suspected that what Nandita was having was stress incontinence.
+Based on her symptoms, Dr Panchampreet suspected that what Nandita was having was stress incontinence.
 In order to be sure, she decided to perform a pelvic and vaginal examination to see if there was any prolapse.

 She also asked Nandita to cough a few times to see if there was any urine leakage and if there was, how much urine leaked out each time.